Systemic Nickel Allergy Syndrome Is Real. This Is What It Looked Like for Me.

 Navigating social situations with dietary restrictions can be challenging.
 I approach these situations by clearly communicating my needs to hosts and friends.
 Here's how I handle social gatherings:

-Informing Hosts: Before attending social events, I inform hosts about my dietary restrictions and offer to bring safe options.
-I provide details about my condition and specific foods to avoid, ensuring that my nutritional needs are met without causing inconvenience.
+• Informing Hosts: Before attending social events, I inform hosts about my dietary restrictions and offer to bring safe options.
+I provide details about my condition and specific foods to avoid, so my nutritional needs are met without causing inconvenience.

-Offering Alternatives: I often bring my food to gatherings, ensuring I have safe options available.
-This approach allows me to enjoy social events without compromising my health.
+• Offering Alternatives: I often bring my food to gatherings, ensuring I have safe options available.
 I also provide easy-to-make recipes for hosts willing to accommodate my needs.

 Lessons Learned